This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 The ketogenic diet:

-It is called that because its objective is for the person to enter a state of ketosis; that is, when the body stops using glucose as its main source of energy, it begins to use ketones.
+It is called that because its objective is to get the person into a state of ketosis; That is, when the body stops using glucose as its main source of energy, it begins to use ketones.

 This high-fat, moderate-protein, low-carb diet is prized for its purported brain-boosting benefits.

-It is a very popular diet among people who want to lose weight and get more energy.
+It is a very popular diet among people who want to lose weight and gain more energy.

 ketogenic diet

 This type of plan has to be under strict medical supervision and for established periods of time.
-With the proper support of a doctor, it can be safe in the short or medium term.
+With the right support from a doctor it can be safe in the short or medium term.

 Typical food: grilled chicken breast with vegetables.